PyPSA/pypsa-eur/README.md

 [issues](https://github.com/PyPSA/pypsa-eur-sec/issues) for some of the problems (please feel free to help or make suggestions).
-There is neither documentation nor a paper yet, but we hope to have a preprint out by summer 2020.
+There is neither documentation nor a paper yet, but we hope to have a preprint out by autumn 2021.
 We cannot support this model if you choose to use it.